HarryGogonis/Cpp-Calculator/README.md

 ##Bugs/Errors

-* Some complex cases are currently not implemented and therefore will not solve.
+* Fails to simplify some complex cases.